bolaussen/fastly-autopkg/README.md

-# it-cpe-opensource

-This repo contains various tools used by the CPE team at Fastly to manage our software deployment systems.

-## AutoPkg tools

-Example workflows for running AutoPkg with Github Actions.
+# Using AutoPKG with GitHub Actions

+This repo contains a forked and updated example of the files and configurations needed to run AutoPKG using GitHub Actions.